-There’s a reason Barry is our mascot!
+There’s a reason why Barry is our mascot!

-Barry’s Tip: You can prepare broccoli in several ways.
+Barry’s tip: You can prepare broccoli in several ways.
 Blanch it, steam it, stir-fry it or even have it raw!
 Chilled broccoli can make for a great afternoon snack.

-Tip: Great as a side dish!
+Barry’s tips: Great as a side dish!
 You can stir-fry it, grill it and even use it in stews, soups or eat it raw in a salad!

 Choy Sum is one of the most popular vegetables among the Chinese and is probably the most popular vegetable in Hong Kong.
 As a matter of fact, it is now also widely used in the western world.